 The Chertovo ancient settlement is a memorable place near Elabuga.
-It is situated on a high promontory on the right bank of the Kama.
+It is situated on a high promontory on the right bank of the Kama river.
 The settlement represents the remains of a fortified settlement of one of the tribes, which lived here during the second half of the first millennium.
 In the eastern area (400 m²) of the site are the remains of a fortress-mosque of the Volga Bulgars (10th century) with round towers at the corners.
 One tower has survived.
-This castle had typical architecture style of Volga-Bulgaria.
+This castle had the typical architecture style of Volga-Bulgaria.
 The only surviving stone tower from the Bulgar town besides archaeological importance has also become a symbol of Elabuga.

 The settlement was originally a clan fortification defended only by earthen ramparts.
 In the 9th-10th centuries, the area which they defined a wooden citadel with four towers was built – a development typical for a class society.
 Around it was concentrated the majority of the villages.